 It would be a lie to say I did not enjoy it.
-There was something deviant and exciting about the encounter.
+There was something deviant and fearfully exciting about the encounter.
 Immediately, I was aroused.
 Miss Spencer cooed with pleasure as she held me, as if reading my mind.
 The moment was intense and regretfully over as quickly as it started.
 Perhaps it was fear mixed with pleasure, but she launched me into complete ecstasy before a few minutes had passed.
-I caught my breath for only a moment as we rounded two more corners.
+I caught my breath for only a moment as the car rounded two more corners.
 I pulled myself together as her arm reached over me, opening the door.

 “Ok, now, get out.”
 She whispered harshly.
 “Next time, you better give me something.”

 The next morning, I marched into Robin’s office.
 He quickly spoke into his phone, “I’ll call you back.”
 Then hung it up abruptly and glared at me.
 “Who do you think you are, stomping in here uninvited?”